CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Abstract

 \section{Abstract}

-Scientific retrieval is essential for advancing academic discovery.
-Within this process, document reranking plays a critical role by refining first-stage retrieval results.
-However, standard LLM listwise reranking faces unique challenges in the scientific domain.
+Scientific retrieval is essential for advancing scientific knowledge discovery.
+Within this process, document reranking plays a critical role in refining first-stage retrieval results.
+However, standard LLM listwise reranking faces challenges in the scientific domain.
 First-stage retrieval is often suboptimal in the scientific domain, so relevant documents are ranked lower.
-Moreover, conventional listwise reranking inputs the full text of candidates into the context window, limiting the number of candidates that can be considered.
+Meanwhile, conventional listwise reranking places the full text of candidates into the context window, limiting the number of candidates that can be considered.
 As a result, many relevant documents are excluded before reranking, constraining overall retrieval performance.
-To address these challenges, we explore compact document representations based on semantic features (e.g., categories, sections and keywords) and propose \Method, a \textit{training-free}, \textit{model-agnostic} reranking framework for scientific retrieval.
-It presents a three-stage solution: (\textit{i}) offline extraction of document-level features, (\textit{ii}) coarse reranking using these compact representations, and (\textit{iii}) fine-grained reranking on full texts of the top candidates from (\textit{ii}).
-This hybrid design provides a high-level abstraction of document semantics, expands candidate coverage, and retains critical details required for precise ranking.
-Experiments on LitSearch and CSFCube show that \Method~significantly improves reranking performance across different LLM backbones (nDCG@10 from $32.0$ to $39.7$).
-Overall, these results highlight the value of information extraction for reranking in scientific retrieval.
-Code will be publicly available.
+To address these challenges, we explore semantic-feature-based compact document representations (e.g., categories, sections, and keywords) and propose \Method, a \textit{training-free}, \textit{model-agnostic} reranking framework for scientific retrieval.
+It presents a three-stage solution: (i) offline extraction of document features, (ii) coarse-grained reranking using these compact representations, and (iii) fine-grained reranking on full texts of the top candidates from (ii).
+This integrated process addresses suboptimal first-stage retrieval: Compact representations allow more documents to fit within the context window, improving candidate set coverage, while the final fine-grained ranking ensures a more accurate ordering.
+Experiments on 5 academic retrieval datasets show that \Method~significantly improves reranking performance across different LLM backbones (average nDCG@10 from $50.6$ to $55.5$).
+Overall, these results underscore the synergistic interaction between information extraction and information retrieval, demonstrating how structured semantic features can enhance reranking in the scientific domain.